JennEYoon/learn-mldl/dlai/README.md

       https://course.fast.ai/videos/?lesson=8
       This is good for deeply understandig how CNN works.

- * 2018 version of deep leanring classes.
+ * 2018 version of deep learning classes.
      http://course18.fast.ai/

    * Lesson 1 starts right off with transfer-learning.